Located in Dekalb, Texas

 Once again, Cecil and his family moved across the United States, this time from California to Texas.

 The original mill, built with wood in 1958, burned to the ground by a tossed cigarette.
-Cecil rebuilt the mill on a clay hill in Oak Grove, TX from steel, and is in operation today.
+Cecil rebuilt the mill, pictured above, on a clay hill in Oak Grove, TX from steel, and is in operation today.
 Cecil's son, Chuck, a Marine Corps veteran, operates the mill, along side his uncle Jim.

 The hardwood mill Cecil started over sixty years ago is today recognized as a Texas Historic Business and the undisputed oldest family owned sawmill in the state of Texas.